 For readers in the US and who use Amazon.com

 The Revlon Volumizing Hot Air Brush.
-It’s able to turn your hair – for wave – as well as smooth your hair.
+It’s able to turn your hair – to get a wave – as well as smooth your hair.
 It’s got a cool end if you like to use two hands to manipulate it.
 It is specifically designed to be placed very near your scalp and it’s two heat settings plus cool give you just what you need with thin or very fine hair.
 A hairdryer and styling brush in one tool.

 The Revlon Salon Copper and Ceramic Flat Iron.
 You can buy it in 4 widths from 1″ to 2″ depending on how long your hair is (shorter hair needs narrower plates).
 It has more heat settings than you will ever need so however thin your hair you’ll get the right temperature.
 And its rounded plates mean you can create waves and curls easily.